Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Approach

 \subsubsection{Function-Level Index Construction}

-To enable scalable and consistent test generation, each method or constructor is transformed into a \textit{knowledge unit} containing its signature, documentation, and dependencies (invoked methods and accessed fields).
-These units are stored in an indexable format, forming a function-level knowledge base that supports efficient retrieval of related methods, usage contexts, and class-level information during prompt construction.
+\looseness=-1 To enable scalable and consistent test generation, each method or constructor is transformed into a \textit{knowledge unit} with its signature, documentation, and dependencies (invoked methods and accessed fields).
+These units are stored in an indexable format, forming a function-level knowledge base that enables efficient retrieval of related methods, usage contexts, and class-level information during prompt construction.

 Unlike ad hoc, per-method extraction, our analysis is conducted \textit{once per project} and reused across focal methods.
-The knowledge base is also \textit{incrementally updatable}—only changed entities need to be reprocessed—making it practical for real-world, evolving codebases.
+The knowledge base is also \textit{incrementally updatable}, requiring reprocessing only changed entities, which makes it practical for evolving codebases.
 While our method is language-agnostic, we focus on Java due to its popularity and mature analysis tooling\cite{javaparser,spoon_2025}.
-We leverage Spoon~\cite{spoon_2025} to extract ASTs, control flow, and dependency graphs efficiently.
+We use Spoon~\cite{spoon_2025} to efficiently extract ASTs, control flow, and dependency graphs.